matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

 [^2]: I don't know much about the exact mechanism at play, actual numbers or delivery guarantees.
 It anyhow doesn’t matter much for the purpose of this application.
 The interesting views focus on the most retweeted tweets.
 Now every retweet contains the original tweet under “retweeted_status”, with the current numbers such as retweet and favorite count for the moment in time it was retweeted.
 For popular ones, we thus receive the original tweet many, many times over.
 So even if we missed as much as half of all the tweets - which I consider unlikely - the popular tweets would only be updated less often.
 Worst case: retweet count is off by one or two.
 I can live with that.
 In reality, for the current selection of terms, reaching the limit also hardly ever happens.
 After all, 1% is still millions of tweets per day.

-[^3]: After initial experimentation with a **[local volatile reference](http://dev.clojure.org/jira/browse/CLJ-1512)**, I decided in favor of a good old atom.
-The **volatile!** local reference trades off potential race conditions with speed.
-But there’s no performance issue when we process tweet chunks a few hundred times a second utmost, so why bother and introduce a new concept?
-Worth to keep in mind, though, when performance is an issue.

-[^4]: For whatever reason, the changed behavior of the streaming API also entails that not all tweets are followed by a line break, only most of them.
-A tiny helper function inserts those missing linebreaks where they are missing between two tweets: ````(str/replace s #"\}\{" "}\r\n{"))````.

-[^5]: Atoms are essential to Clojure’s state model.
+[^3]: **Atoms** are essential to Clojure’s **state model**.
 Essentially, you have this managed reference that is thread-safe.
 Whenever we dereference such an atom, we get the state of the world this very second.
 Then, when you pass the dereferenced value to other parts of the application, it still represents the immutable state of the world at that point in time.
 It cannot change.
 Next time I dereference that atom, I will get the new state of the world.
 Updates to atoms can only happen in transactions, meaning that no two can run at the same time.
 Thus, we won't have to chase crazy concurrency issues.

+[^4]: After initial experimentation with a **[local volatile reference](http://dev.clojure.org/jira/browse/CLJ-1512)**, I decided in favor of a good old atom.
+The **volatile!** local reference trades off potential race conditions with speed.
+But there’s no performance issue when we process tweet chunks a few hundred times a second utmost, so why bother and introduce a new concept?
+Worth to keep in mind, though, when performance is an issue.

+[^5]: For whatever reason, the changed behavior of the streaming API also entails that not all tweets are followed by a line break, only most of them.
+A tiny helper function inserts those missing linebreaks where they are missing between two tweets: ````(str/replace s #"\}\{" "}\r\n{"))````.

 [^6]: This wiring harness is kind of the interface of the component.
 All it provides, though, is a channel.
 However, what is put on that channel is not checked.
 Maybe a channel type that checks if a message validates against a schema - maybe provided by prismatic/schema – and if so, forwards the message and otherwise puts it on an error channel or calls an error function.
 That way, validation errors could be logged while valid messages would be processed as expected.
 That could actually happen in a filtering transducer.
 Such a transducer function would be free not only to check but also put mismatches on another channel or log an error.